knowledgecode/WebSocket-for-Android/README.md

 # WebSocket for Android
-WebSocket for Android is a Cordova/PhoneGap plugin that makes possible to use WebSocket (RFC 6455) on Android.
+WebSocket for Android is a Cordova/PhoneGap plugin that makes it possible to use WebSockets (RFC 6455) on Android.
-This is using Jetty under the terms of the Apache License v2.0.
+This is using [Jetty](https://github.com/eclipse/jetty.project) under the terms of the Apache License v2.0.

 ## Requirements
  - Java 1.6 or later